Resources

 Where are they now?

-VLab research assistants have placed at graduate or predoc programs at Brookings Institution, Columbia University, Federal Reserve Bank of Chicago, Georgia State University, Massachusetts Institute of Technology, New York University, University of Maryland, College Park, and Yale University as well as organizations such as Accenture, Atlanta Community Food Bank, CARE, Deloitte, Delta Airlines, Dropbox, Goldman Sachs, JPMorgan Chase, Mathematica, and Wells Fargo.
+Approximately 30 percent of former VLab research assistants have entered graduate and predoc programs at institutions such as Brookings, Columbia University, Duke University, Emory University, Federal Reserve Bank of Chicago, Georgia State University, Massachusetts Institute of Technology, New York University, University of Maryland, College Park, and Yale University.

 Interested in working with VLab or have questions?